Your Website is the most important “salesperson” for your business.

 Asking for the sale on your website means having clear calls to action (CTAs) asking people to buy.
 You can check out this example from my sales page for my service Compelling Copy On Call; where the headline specifically asks for the sale.
 The CTA responds to that ask.
 Just like you would have in an in-person sales conversation.

-Be Results Focused
+Be Focused on the Results

 People always want to know, “what am I getting out of this?”
 Your copy isn’t the time to shrink and be uber modest.
 It’s your time to shine and show the world how your incredible offer will change their lives.